JasonPhone/learn-vulkan/notes.md

 How we pass data to and from shader?

+Scene structure, material model and shading model are all to be explored.

 # Notes

 DescriptorPool for ImGui may *change*, the destroy callback should use value capture.